AnsariUsaid/jumbled-video-reconstruction/SETUP_AND_TESTING.md

 # Setup and Testing Instructions

-## Main Approach: V6 Hybrid (Recommended) ⭐
+## Main Approach: V8 Motion-Based Optimization (Recommended) ⭐

-**This project uses the V6 Hybrid approach as the primary solution for video frame reconstruction.** V6 combines CNN semantic understanding with YOLOv8x spatial precision to achieve near-perfect results with 100% detection rate and only 3.5px average step distance.
+**This project uses the V8 approach as the primary solution for video frame reconstruction.** V8 uses motion modeling with hybrid cost optimization (motion + SSIM) and 2-opt local search to achieve smooth, high-quality reconstruction.

-> **Note:** Other approaches (V1, V2, V4) are preserved for reference and educational purposes, but they are **not accurate or recommended** for production use.
-They were explored during development but did not achieve the quality and precision of V6.
+> **Note:** Previous approaches (v1-v6) are preserved in `tries(inaccurate)_approaches/` for reference and educational purposes.
+For details about these experimental approaches, see [ApproachesTried.md](ApproachesTried.md).

 ## Prerequisites